danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 As you'll see later, we will convert the api-specific models we receive from the
 api to these structs.
-The app should only know about these structs, and not know
+The app should only know about these structs and not know
 anything about the existence of an external api.

-## Step 2 - Define the domain logic
+## Define the domain logic

 Now let's define how the app should fetch movies.
 Add this protocol to `Movies`: